pranavgajera/Instaprice-Sprint2/README.md

 ## Heroku Link: https://instaprice-490.herokuapp.com/
 # Cloning this project to the local enviroment
-1. To start using this project clone this repository by running ` https://github.com/pranavgajera/InstaPrice`
+1. To start using this project clone this repository by running `git clone https://github.com/pranavgajera/InstaPrice`
 2. Then install all the dependencies by running ` npm install && pip install -r requirements.txt`
 3. To setup the API's used in the project sign up for both the API's through RapidAPI at https://rapidapi.com/ to use https://rapidapi.com/ajmorenodelarosa/api/amazon-price1